ivido/.github/.github/pull_request_template.md

-__BREAKING CHANGE__ : This pull request contains a breaking change due to [reason].
-You can remove this line if your pull request introduces no breaking changes.
+_Delete this section if your PR contains no breaking changes_ __BREAKING CHANGES__
+This pull request contains the following breaking changes:
+- Breaking change 1
+- Breaking change 2

 ------